-Plunkett, aged 37, who also has an intellectual disability, wasn’t able to pronounce words with the letters S, T, or P as a child.
+Plunkett, aged 37, also has an intellectual disability; he wasn’t able to pronounce words with the letters S, T, or P as a child.
 “All you would hear was more air than sound,” Plunkett says.
 “It was hard for me to talk and communicate and make friends.”

-Then, in fifth grade, his speech therapist diagnosed him with a cleft palate, a condition in which the roof of the mouth, the palate, doesn’t properly join together while the fetus is in utero.
-Plunkett is grateful for that diagnosis, as well as for the four-hour surgery and three-month recovery that followed, during which he was only able to eat soft foods delivered by syringe.
+Then, in fifth grade, his speech therapist diagnosed him with a cleft palate.
+This is a condition in which the roof of the mouth, the palate, doesn’t properly join together while the fetus is in utero.
+Plunkett is grateful for that diagnosis, as well as for the four-hour surgery and three-month recovery that followed.
+During this time, he was only able to eat soft foods delivered by syringe.

 After the operated area healed, Plunkett attended remedial speech therapy, which over time helped him overcome his stuttering and slurring.
 “It changed things a lot,” he says.
 “I was able to communicate better.
 I wasn’t scared to go and talk to people and try to make friends.”